maksimhn/KidFunBoston-Backend/README.md

 Backend Features:

-* Use of XXX gem for handling the uploading of images to Amazon S3
+* Use of Paperclip gem for handling the uploading of images to Amazon S3
 * Use of ImageMagick for processing of images and their respective thumbnails
 * Need to add some more features...

+The ERD can be found here: https://github.com/jlevinger/KidFunBoston-Backend/blob/master/erd.jpg

 The frontend was created using JavaScript, jQuery, AJAX calls to the backend, HTML, and CSS.